maoschanz/emoji-selector-for-gnome/README.md

 ## Your eventual observations :

+> A search entry ?

+Maybe in the future.

 > Can you translate the extension in [some language] ?

-The extension is currently available in english, french, portuguese, esperanto and german.
+The extension is currently available in english, french, portuguese, italian, esperanto and german.
 I only know french and english, so if you need a specific language, please contribute : you just have to be inspired by the existing .po files !

 > There is no racialized smileys / LGBT peoples / gender-specific activities / "numbers in square" symbols :'(

 I'm sorry about that, but most fonts have a bad technical support for these caracters, which didn't display well (at least on my computer), so i prefered doing without these emojis.

+## Contributors :

+amivaleo (italian translation)
+jonnius (german translation)
+picsi (brazilian portuguese and esperanto translations)